Bypass the Estate Tax

 The potential disadvantage of funding the bypass trust with a taxable retirement plan is that it is a wasting asset.
 That is, as the qualified plan is paid out to the bypass trust, it is subject to income tax.
 The federal and state income tax may exceed 40% on the plan payouts.

-For example, with a $2 million IRA paid to the bypass trust over a 12 year expectancy of a surviving spouse, there could be $800,000 in federal and state income tax.
+For example, with a $2 million IRA paid to the bypass trust over ten years, there could be $800,000 in federal and state income tax.
 The $2 million IRA could be reduced to $1.2 million after tax.

 Bypass Charitable Remainder Unitrust